Advanced stomach cancer

 Learn more about:

-Palliative treatment aims to manage symptoms and improve people’s quality of life without trying to cure the disease.
-It may be beneficial for people at any stage of advanced stomach cancer.
+Palliative treatment aims to help maintain a person’s quality of life by managing the symptoms of cancer without trying to cure the disease.
+Many people think that palliative treatment is for people at the end of life, but it can help at any stage of advanced stomach cancer.

 Video: What is palliative care?